-At Syncopate Financial Leadership Professional Corporation ("Syncopate"), we are committed to maintaining the security, confidentiality and accuracy of the personal information we collect, in order to provide the highest level of service to our clients.
+At Syncopate CPA Professional Corporation ("Syncopate"), we are committed to maintaining the security, confidentiality and accuracy of the personal information we collect, in order to provide the highest level of service to our clients.
 Our clients’ trust is our most important asset and with that in mind, we have a comprehensive Privacy Policy for handling personally identifying information.

 Our privacy policy adheres to both the guidelines and principals underlying the Personal Information Protection and Electronic Documents Act, as well as our own commitment to ensuring that clients are comfortable providing us with personal information.